avelow/ngx-amer-blog-lib/README.md

 - A demo app with unit tests
 - Manage scroll when going back to the list
 - Write a better readme.md
-- Gestion de la traduction
+- Translation
+- Add a licence